Apricot Coconut Bliss Balls

 Absolutely!
 Store them in a freezer-safe container and defrost overnight or pop straight into a lunchbox.

-Apricot Bliss Balls - Vertical Shot
+Apricot Bliss Balls Recipe

 Apricot Bliss Balls